objektwerks/cask/README.md

 Cors Handler
 ------------
-* See objektewerks.handler.CorsHandler and objektwerks.Server
+* See objektwerks.handler.CorsHandler and objektwerks.Server
 * Also see https://github.com/Download/undertow-cors-filter

 Logs